The Cheap Energy Revolution Is Here, and Coal Won't Cut It

 There is so much more coal, natural gas and oil for us to mine.
 Just because it's there doesn't mean we should mine it.
 Technology has made us too good at surveying and finding coal and oil fields.
 If we wait until we run out before we stop, we have perhaps hundreds of years to go.
 And there are going to be dire consequences, if we try to continue mining and burning coal and oil in large amounts for that long.

-Now is the time to wrap up our use of some of these old energy sources and to invest in new energy
+Now is the time to wrap up our use of some of these old energy sources and to invest in new energy sources.
+There are lots of proven options, and the technology around them keeps getting cheaper.
+It will be engineers and tech companies that are making the big bucks in the energy industry and not mine operators. (coal miners never made big bucks, I would say they got the shaft but that's an insensitive pun)

 From the DoE: